shk0611/Car_Rental_System_Project/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 The Car Rental Booking and Management System is a comprehensive application designed to streamline the management of car rentals, bookings, clients, and insurance options.
-This system is built using JavaFX for the user interface and MySQL for the database backend.
+This system is built using JavaFX and CSS for the user interface and MySQL for the database backend, providing a robust and scalable solution.

+Key Features:

+* User Interface (UI) Applications:
+    Modern UI with JavaFX, enhanced with CSS for styling and FXML for layout.

+* Thread Safety and Preventing Race Conditions:
+    Synchronized methods, ExecutorService for concurrency control.
+    Transaction management for atomicity and consistency.
+    Scheduled tasks for periodic operations such as booking checks.

+* Design Patterns:
+    Model-View-Controller (MVC): Separation of concerns for better maintainability.
+    Data Access Object (DAO): Encapsulation of database access logic.
+    Strategy Pattern: Flexible insurance options and coverage calculations.

 ### Built With